triton-inference-server/pytriton/docs/deploying_models.md

 Multi-instance model inference is a mechanism for loading multiple instances of the same model and call them alternately (to hide transfer overhead).

-With `Triton` class it can be realised by providing the list of multiple inference callables to `Triton.bind` in `infer_func` parameter.
+With `Triton` class it can be realized by providing the list of multiple inference callables to `Triton.bind` in the `infer_func` parameter.

-The example present multiple instances of Linear PyTorch model loaded on separate device.
+The example presents multiple instances of the Linear PyTorch model loaded on separate devices.

-First, define the wrapper class for inference handler.
+First, define the wrapper class for the inference handler.
 The class initialization receive a model and device as the arguments.
 The inference handling is done by method `__call__` where the `model` instance is called:

 ```python